London to Marrakech Express

 Day 4-6 Barcelona

-Orientation walk of Barcelona including the Gothic Quarter and Las Ramblas, visit to Parc Güell and evening tapas and wine bar stroll.
-Option to visit the Sagrada Familia and other Gaudí masterpieces or the museums of Montjuïc and Barceloneta.
+Transfer to the airport for a quick flight to Spain.
+After checking into the hotel, enjoy an orientation walk of Barcelona including the Gothic Quarter and Las Ramblas.
+Opt to visit Parc Güell and go for an evening tapas and wine bar stroll.
+Free time to visit the Sagrada Familia and other Gaudí masterpieces or the museums of Montjuïc and Barceloneta.
 Barcelona is Spain’s second largest city, but it is the capital when it comes to fashion, architecture, food and music.
 Known worldwide for its dynamic atmosphere and exciting style, Barcelona never disappoints.
 There is plenty of history too: visit the old Gothic Quarter with its maze of dark streets, historic cathedral, medieval buildings, bars and cafes.
 Stroll the Rambla, a large tree-lined pedestrian boulevard perfect for people-watching and window shopping, ending at the harbourfront facing the Mediterranean Sea.
 Make sure to view Gaudi’s most famous life work, the cathedral La Sagrada Familia, an inspiring yet bizarre testament to the artist’s unique vision.
 Find some quiet time away from it all with a visit to the imaginative Park Güell to stroll the tree-lined paths and admire more of Gaudi’s creative genius at play.
 Find time to tour the beautiful Palau Musica, built between 1905 and 1908 as a home for catalan music, as it is full of light and of colour.
 For nightlife, the highest concentration of beautiful young locals dancing, both in the bars and on the street, can be found near the intersection of Santaló and Mariano Cubi streets.
 Here you can always find good music, good drinks and lots of fun.
 Another good nightlife spot for meeting the fashionable locals of Barcelona is on the Plaza Francesc Maciá.
-Overnight train to Granada on Day 6.
+Overnight bus to Granada on Day 6.

 Day 7 Granada